readyplayerme/rpm-unreal-avatar-creator/README.md

 ## Important

-The plugin is currently in **alpha** stage.
-We recommend not to use it in the production until the stable version is released.
+The plugin is currently in the **alpha** stage.
+We recommend not using it in production until the stable version is released.

 ## Dependencies
-- **ReadyPlayerMe** Unreal SDK, an open source plugin that contains all the core functionality required for loading and displaying avatars.
+- **ReadyPlayerMe** Unreal SDK, an open-source plugin that contains all the core functionality required for loading and displaying avatars.
   The plugin can be found on GitHub [here](https://github.com/readyplayerme/rpm-unreal-sdk).
-- **glTFRuntime** An open source third party plugin with functionality for downloading and importing assets from GLTF and GLB files.
+- **glTFRuntime** An open-source third-party plugin with functionality for downloading and importing assets from GLTF and GLB files.
   The plugin can be found on GitHub [here](https://github.com/rdeioris/glTFRuntime), but can also be purchased from the Unreal Marketplace.

 ### Requirements